Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/List KML contents/README.md

 1. Apply an `AGSKMLDataset` to the `AGSSceneView`'s `kmlDatasaet`.
 2. Explore the root nodes of the `AGSKMLDataset` recursively explored to create a view model.
   * Each node is enabled for display at this step.
 KML files may include nodes that are turned off by default.
-3. When a node is selected, use the node's `extent` to determine a `AGSViewpoint` and set it to the `AGSSceneView`.
+3. When a node is selected, use the node's `extent` to determine an `AGSViewpoint` and set it to the `AGSSceneView`.

 ## Relevant API